 This also applies to cases where the dog is either allergic to benzodiazeines, suffers from kidney or liver disease, glaucoma, or muscle weakness.
 Xanax should also be used on a short term basis as prolonged use can lead to dependence and depression.

 Natural remedies for anxiety include:

-- A wholesome diet mainly containing nutrients such as colostrum, thiamine, and the amino-acid L-Theanine hel to keep the dogs, healthy, calm and content lessening cases of anxiety.
+- A wholesome diet mainly containing nutrients such as colostrum, thiamine, and the amino-acid L-Theanine helps to keep the dogs, healthy, calm, and content lessening cases of anxiety.

-- Dog anxiety vest: These are snug fitting t-shirts worn by dogs which provide gentle pressure on the body giving a calming effect.
-It’s popularly used in cases of separation anxiety, fireworks, thunder or panic attacks.
+- Dog anxiety vest: These are snug-fitting t-shirts worn by dogs that provide gentle pressure on the body giving a calming effect.
+It’s popularly used in cases of separation anxiety, fireworks, thunder, or panic attacks.

 - Chew toys: These help to keep the dog busy while the guardian is away.
 Some are infused with essential oils which have a calming effect on the body.

 - Essential oils: These include vanilla, chamomile, cedarwood among others.
 They are a form of aromatherapy which when inhaled gives a calming effect.
 One can opt to spray their home to help relieve anxiety in their fur babies.